olindgallet/jeff-rise-class/nodejs/lab1/README.md

 - **Third**, type in **cd helloworld**.  cd means "change directory", so you going into the directory you just made.

-- **Fourth**, type in **touch helloworld.py**, touch makes an empty file, so you make an empty file named helloworld.py.
-All python files end with .py.
+- **Fourth**, type in **touch helloworld.js**, touch makes an empty file, so you make an empty file named helloworld.js.
+All Javascript and Node.js files end with .js.

-- **Fifth**, type in **c9 open helloworld.py**.
+- **Fifth**, type in **c9 open helloworld.js**.
 You should see a new tab pop up.
-What you just did is open up helloworld.py in the text editor and now you can start writing code.
+What you just did is open up helloworld.js in the text editor and now you can start writing code.

 5. So let's take a break and talk about the text editor.
 The main thing you need to know is **ctrl + s**.
 That will save your work.
 Save often.
 Ever play a video game, die, and lose progress?
 Same thing happens in programming.
 Save.
 Save.
 Save.

 6. Time to write your first lines of code.
 Start with the following:
-> print('Hello world!');
+> console.log('Hello world!');

 Save, then go to your command line and type:
-> python3 helloworld.py
+> node helloworld.js

 What happens?

-Note that most lines in Python end with a semicolor(;).
+Note that most lines in Javascript end with a semicolor(;).
 Typing in code has rules so that the computer can understand what you're trying to say; this is known as **syntax**.
 Like how English sentences begin with a capital letter and end with a punctuation mark, code has its own set of rules.

-As a side note, I will be teaching you Python3.
-There's other versions of Python, but Python3 is the most up-to-date version.
-If you want to try code you find on the Internet, be aware of this.
+As a side note, I will be teaching you Node.
+Javascript used to be used only in web browsers, but through node it can be used without one.
+Be aware of this.

 7. What you just did is known as **output**, or sending information to the user.
 Taking in information is known as **input**.
 Keep in mind that in complicated programs, the user might not even be a human -- input and output can happen between sensors, database readers, and other hardward and software parts.
 So let's do input -- type in your code in the previous window as follows:

+> const readline = require('readline');

-> person = input('Enter your name: ');
+> const rl = readline.createInterface({
-> print('Hello '+ person + '!');
+>  input: process.stdin,
+>  output: process.stdout
+> });

+> rl.question('What do you think of Node.js? ', (answer) => {
+>  console.log(`Thank you for your valuable feedback: ${answer}`);

+>  rl.close();
+> });

 The first line means you are taking in input and assigning it to the person **variable**.
 Like in algebra, a variable holds information and whereever that variable is, it gets replaced by that held information.
 In this case, the information is your name.